imjoy-team/ImJoy/docs/docs/development.md

 ### `<script>` block

 Plugins can be written in Javascript or Python, a minimal plugin needs to implement two functions: `setup()` and `run()`.
+Exceptions are helper plugins (specified with `"runnable": false`), which don't need the `run()` function.
 Optionally, the function `exit` will be called when the plugin is killed.

 The `lang` property of the `<script>` block is used to specify the used programming language:
  * for Javascript, use `<script lang="javascript"> ... </script>`